Last Updated: 7/6/2018

 (and a history of Presidential (Air Force One) and other VIP flight)

-year of my college graduation was probably as eventful as any in recent
+year of my college graduation was as eventful as any in recent American

 During the time I was there most of the other 89th aircraft were repainted to look somewhat, but not exactly, like the President's aircraft.
 (Only the lower part of the fuselage was painted blue.)
 Thus many of the high resolution photos I have included here are of their earlier liveries (paint schemes) which the public affairs officer was discarding.
 It was also during that period that they tried to name SAM 62-6000, then the primary Presidential aircraft, "The Spirit of '76" in honor of the upcoming U.S. Bicentennial.
 That moniker never stuck.
 "Air Force One" was and still is technically a radio call sign for whatever Air Force aircraft the president is flying on, but generally denotes the president's primary aircraft.

-professionals, literally the cream of the USAF.
-(I can't speak that highly of
+hand-picked professionals, literally the cream of the USAF.
+(I can't speak that

-all of the passengers, quite a few of whom followed up their government service
+highly of all of the passengers, quite a few of whom followed up their

 I must stress that this webpage is entirely unofficial.
 I have no affiliation with the USAF (and if they would collaborate with the producers of the goofy Air Force One movie , I'm sure they will have no objections to anything I reveal here).
-I do belong to the Sam Fox Association, the organization of 89th veterans, but my only constant connection with the 89th over the years has been the exchange of Christmas cards annually with "Mrs. Robinson," (32k), my friend and confidant.
+I do belong to the Sam Fox Association, the organization of 89th veterans, but my only constant connection with the 89th over the years has been the exchange of Christmas cards until recently with "Mrs. Robinson,", my friend and confidant.

 VC-137B/C (Boeing 707)